Do Cats Groom Themselves?

 - Addressing fur matting

 - Soothing medicated shampoos for clean, shiny, fur

 - Keeping your cat’s nails trimmed

 While it is known that most cats hate water, you will be surprised that some cats tolerate water when it comes to bathing.
 A bath is highly recommended when fur is matted if brushing does not seem to do the trick.

 Brushing is not always the best solution when grooming cats.
 If you have a senior, overweight or long-haired cat, a haircut may be the best solution.

 Trimming your cat’s claws is a challenge.
 Sometimes, to calm your cat, it takes several people to help.
 Special cat nail clippers can make this task quite simple.
 If you chose to trim your cat’s nails by yourself, be aware that there is a “quick” that delivers blood to the nail, and the quick occupies most of the nail.
 The frequency of which you trim your cat’s nails will determine the size and length of the quick.
 So, if you clip their nails more often, the quick will begin receding.
 If a nail ever starts bleeding, do not worry!
 This is not unusual.
 After several times of trimming their nails, they will be at the desired length.
 When in doubt, cat claw trimming is a task that is best left to our Green Mountain Animal Hospital professionals.
 It may save you some scratches and stress your cat less.

 Home Care Tips for Cats

-Watch for grooming related issues and address them early.
-Grooming is important for good skin health.
-Make a veterinary appointment if you note itching, self-biting or skin conditions such as skin bumps or rashes, fur loss, scaly dry skin or any other dermatological condition.
+Watch for grooming-related issues and address them early.
+Grooming your cat is important for good skin health.
+Make a veterinary appointment if you note itching, self-biting, or skin conditions such as skin bumps or rashes, fur loss, scaly dry skin or any other dermatological condition.